 Since Wazuh v3.1.0, a new capability allows the Wazuh manager to run external commands and scripts on agents, setting them up remotely.
-This article attempts to show how this module works and presents a use case which takes into account the possibilities it offers.
+This article shows how this module works (scheduling remote commands) and presents a use case which takes into account the possibilities it offers.

 The Command module